tonetto/encounters/README.md

 ...
 ```

 The script considers that the initial *state* you are in is STOPPED.
-To change *state*, hit any key on they keyboard (e.g.: SPACE or ENTER).
+To change *state*, hit any key on your keyboard (e.g.: SPACE or ENTER).
 These states refer to:
 * MOVING: any given moment when you are inside the train/metro with the doors closed.
 Any other moment should be STOPPED, as described below.
 * STOPPED: if the train/metro is not moving and has its doors open, allowing passengers to go in and out, or you are waiting outside for a new train, or you are walking from one platform to another.
 In case it stops between stations, DO NOT change it to STOPPED.